 Instructional Resources Committee (IRC)

 The IRC is the principal faculty committee concerned with I&TS operations.
 Membership includes students and key administrators in addition to faculty.
-The committee’s charge can be found in the Faculty Handbook, p.
-57.
+The committee’s charge can be found on the Faculty Governance website.

 Data Administration Team (DAT)